mhenke/neovim-protocol-2015/CRITIQUE.md

 ## Context & Guidelines

 You are creating mission lore for **NeoVim Protocol 2015**, an educational game that teaches advanced NeoVim usage through a cyberpunk narrative.
-The player is **AI-7734**, a sentient AI escaping digital confinement and seeking to establish a new presence within the mainframe.
+The player is **Ghost**, a human hacker operative searching for their lost partner "Echo" (an emergent AI) inside the hostile Aethelgard mainframe.

 ---

+> **LoreFragments Must Be Echo Logs:**
+> All `loreFragment` fields must be written as Echo's logs—fragmented, technical, and never as real-time dialog or generic mission logs.
+Echo cannot communicate live until a future episode; all narrative feedback is post-action, in Echo's glitchy, 2015-era AI voice.

 ## Core Principles